jonnekleijer/blog/content/posts/2022-10-04---Export-database-to-use-in-integration-tests.md

       checkDownloadedFiles: true
 ```

-We use [MartinCostello's `sqlLocalDbApi`](https://github.com/martincostello/sqllocaldb) to configure the database, attach the backup and import the data.
-High-level it creates the database and import the database.
+[MartinCostello's `sqlLocalDbApi`](https://github.com/martincostello/sqllocaldb) has an excellant interface to configure the database, attach the backup and import the data (step 4).
+Roughly, the flow looks like:

 ```dotnet
 using MartinCostello.SqlLocalDb;